sql-bi/docs/_mydocs/contoso-data-generator/config-data.md

 For each geographic area, you define the W columns to provide the activity spline.

 ### Stores
 On this page, you enumerate the stores.
-For each store, you provide its geographical area and the open and close date.
+For each store, you provide its geographical area and the opening and closing date.
 A store is active only between the two dates.
 You do not provide weight activity for the stores, as the behavior is dictated by the customer clusters.
 A special store marked -1 as StoreID defines the online store.
 Each order is assigned to either the online store or to a local store depending on the country of the customer.